skeoop/skeoop.github.io/patterns/README.md

 # Design Patterns

-*Design Patterns* are "reusable" designs for a common problems.
+*Design Patterns* are reusable designs for a common situations.
 Each pattern consists of:

 * Context - a situation where a design solution is needed
 * Forces (or Motivation) - motivation or "needs" of the situation